noahehall/theBookOfNoah/linux/cmdline.md

     - internal field separator
     - defines the list of characters the bash shell uses as field separators
   - $$ the current process ID

-### BACKGROUND
-  - `myvar=myval` re/set a variable, no space around the `=`
-    - global vars: use uppercase
-    - local vars: use lowercase
-  - export myvar: converts a local variable to a global variable
-    - changing a global variable within a child shell does not affect the variables value in the parent shell

 ### CMDS